JacobDWaters/Okta-Workflows/Slack/Okta factor challenge slackbot/readme.md

 ## Overview
 This slack and workflows are a proof of concept.
 Please read the `Limitations and Known Issues` section THOROUGHLY before deciding to implement at your org or not!

 Being able to verify a users identity is a frequent and critical part of the modern IT process.
 There are plenty of cases where one may want to validate a user is who they are, before providing sensitive information or making changes on behalf of a user.
-This slack bot and workflows provide a means by which to verify a user's identity directly within Slack itself.
+This slack bot and workflows provide a means by which to verify a user's identity with Okta directly within Slack itself.

-The workflow consists of a the following flows :
+The workflow consists of a the following flows:
+1.
+2.
+3.
+4.
+5.

 ## Thank You
 This slack bot would not be possible without the following contributions!